 Overall OraWellness score: 1.75 stars

 Quality of floss/ingredients: Not like I need to throw another glide floss under the bus, but this was weird so I wanted to share it with you.
-Most glide/tape like flosses are really, really smooth.
-I imagine because those are made from Teflon.
+Most glide/tape-like flosses are really, really smooth.
+I imagine the reason for this is because they’re made from Teflon.
 However, this satin tape was inconsistent and even had some bumpy feeling stuff on the floss.

 Cost value: $.08 per use